 Krishnas wife Satyabhama (Bhumi) kills Narkasur

 India, Bala Krishna Temple at Hampi.
 Woman with bow, an attendant removing a thorn from her foot.
-Early 16th century C.E.
+Early 16th century CE

 In Andhra Mahabhagavatam, a 15th Century work composed by Bammera Pothana, Satyabhamas presence is not just ornamental.